 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
 The services necessary for the operation of our business are provided to us by our officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary and Mr. Stelljes, our president and chief investment officer, are all employees of and are compensated directly by our Adviser.
+Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary and Mr. Setlejes, our president and chief investment officer, are all employees of and are compensated directly by our Adviser.
+Their compensation is not directly reimbursable by us.
 Ms. Jones, our chief financial officer, and Mr. Gerson, our treasurer, are employees of our Administrator.
 Under the Administration Agreement, we reimburse our Administrator for our allocable portion of the salaries and benefits expenses of Ms. Jones and Mr. Gerson.
-Ms. Jones was appointed as our chief financial officer on December 12, 2008.
-From that date through December 31, 2008, we reimbursed \$2,466 of Ms. Jones' salary that was paid by our Administrator.
-Prior to the date of Ms. Jones' appointment, Harry Brill served as our chief financial officer, and we reimbursed \$48,458 of Mr. Brill's salary, \$1,493 of his bonus, and \$1,607 of the cost of his benefits that were paid by our Administrator during the period in 2008 that he served as our chief financial officer.
+During fiscal 2009, we reimbursed \$50,150 of Ms. Jones' salary, \$5,508 of her bonus, and \$6,168 of the cost of her benefits that were paid by our Administrator.